Stock Disposal

 Assessing your land eligibility

-Additionally, you must identify on a 1:10,000 map the area of moorland which will benefit from stock reduction.
+You must combine this option with the Moorland Management option and, you must identify on a 1:10,000 map the area of moorland that will benefit from stock reduction.

 You can check if this option is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages: